mobily-enterprises/jsonreststores/README.md

 * **API-ready**.
 Every store function can be called via API
 * **Great documentation**.
 (Work in progress after the rewrite)

+# To integrate in documentation

+NOTE.
+When creating a store, you can take the following shortcuts:
+  * Don't specify `paramIds`.
+If not specified, it will be worked out from publicURL
+  * Don't specify `idProperty`.
+If idProperty not specified, it will be assumed last element of paramIds

 # Introduction to (JSON) REST stores

 Imagine that you have a web application with bookings, and users connected to each booking, and that you want to make this information available via a JSON Rest API.
 You would have to define the following routes in your application: